Skip to main content

 Public art

-Perhaps due to the island’s isolation, our people have a quirky friendliness to them.
-This is embodied by the public art scene.
-Take Sheffield ‘Town of Murals’ for example, a country town turned outdoor gallery, adorned with over 160 murals.
-Chart a course to the Western Wilds Art Trail, or see the Wall in the Wilderness, where the history of the highlands has been carved into 100m of timber.
+The island’s isolation might explain why our locals have a quirky friendliness to them.
+This is embodied by Tasmania's public art scene.
+Take Sheffield, Tasmania's ‘Town of Murals’ for example, a country town turned outdoor gallery with more than 160 murals.
+Make your way to the Western Wilds Art Trail, or see the Wall in the Wilderness, where the history of the highlands has been carved into 100m of timber.

 Tasmania’s unique nature